M-griffin/NTP/README.md

-Nemesis Transfer Protocol (Win32, Linux, OS/2)
+Nemesis Transfer Protocol (NTP)
 ===

-Nemesis Transfer Protocol (NTP) is a file transfer client / server set used with BBS Programs in Windows, Linux, and OS/2.
+(NTP) is a file transfer client / server set used with BBS Programs in Windows, Linux, and OS/2.

 The user would start up the user end (server) application.
 Once